fractastical/icombinators/README.md

 - Emergence of artificial life properties
 - Potential implementation in real chemistry

+## Contributing

+Contributions welcome!
+Areas for contribution:

+- More reaction implementations (DIST moves, FAN-IN, etc.)
+- Interaction combinators implementation
+- chemSKI implementation
+- Visualization tools
+- More examples
+- Performance optimizations

 ## License

-This documentation is provided for educational and research purposes.
+This documentation and implementation is provided for educational and research purposes.
 Please refer to the original papers and repositories for licensing information.

-## Contributing

-This is a documentation repository.
-For implementations and experiments, please refer to the original repositories listed in the Resources section.